linroger/FinanceCompendium/I. Foundations/Mathematics/FINM Mathematical Finance/Lecture Notes/Mathematical Finance Lecture6.md

 ---
+title: Lecture 6: The Itô Calculus
 parent_directory: I. Foundations/Mathematics/FINM Mathematical Finance/Lecture Notes
-title: 'Lecture 6: The Itô Calculus'
-tags: null
-aliases:
-- The Itô Calculus
-parent_folder: Lecture Notes
-subfolder: null
-key_concepts: null
-cssclasses: academia
-linter-yaml-title-alias: 'Lecture 6: The Itô Calculus'
+formatted: 2025-12-21 10:21:15 AM
+formatter_model: claude-sonnet-4
+cli_tool: claude-code
 primary_tags:
-- appropriate model
-- sde proof
+- ito calculus
-- no time change
 - geometric brownian motion
+- stochastic integral
+- ito formula
 secondary_tags:
-- stock price model
 - brownian motion
-- price processes
-- finite quadratic variation
+- quadratic variation
-- time martingale
+- martingale property
-- continuous paths
+- stochastic calculus
-- brownian path
+- brownian motion properties
-- process martingale
-- price behavior
-tags_extracted: '2025-12-18T17:58:05.504559'
-tags_method: max_quality_v1
+cssclasses: academia
 ---

 # LECTURE 6: THE ITÔ CALCULUS

-# 1. INTRODUCTION: GEOMETRIC BROWNIAN MOTION
+## 1. INTRODUCTION: GEOMETRIC BROWNIAN MOTION

 According to Lévy's representation theorem, quoted at the beginning of the last lecture, every continuous-time martingale with continuous paths and finite quadratic variation is a time-changed Brownian motion.
 Thus, we expect discounted price processes in arbitrage-free, continuous-time markets to be time-changed Brownian motions.
 However, Brownian motion (with no time change) is not an appropriate model for the behavior of stock price processes.
 Why not?
 Among other reasons is this: If  $\{W^{x}(t)\}_{t\geq 0}$  is a Brownian motion started at  $x > 0$ , then eventually the path  $W(t)$  will drift below 0.
 But the share prices of stocks traded on major exchanges do not drop below 0.